VPS26A: Structure

 Vps26 is a 38-kDa subunit that has a two-lobed structure with a polar core that resembles the arrestin family of trafficking adaptor.
 This fold consist of two related β-sandwich subdomains with a fibronectin type III domain topology.
-The two domains are joined together by a flexible linker and are closely associated by an unusual polar core.
+The two domains are joined by a flexible linker and are closely associated by an unusual polar core.
 Arrestins are regulatory proteins known for connecting G-protein coupled receptors (GPCRs) to clathrin during endocytosis.
 They play many critical roles in cell signalling and membrane trafficking.
 Both Vps26 and arrestins are composed of two structurally related β-sheet domains forming extensive interfaces with each other, using polar and electrostatic contacts to create interdomain interactions for ligand binding.
 However, there are significant structural differences between both Vps26 and arrestins.
 Vps26 protein has extended C-terminal tails that do not contain identifiable clathrin- or AP2-binding sequences, and therefore cannot form stable intramolecular contacts with clathrin and AP2, which has been observed for arrestins.
 Moreover, Vps26 does not have similar sequences as arrestins for GPCR and phospholipid interactions.